irai/csvexcel/README.md

 ```

 ## Limitations
-The library is in use with files containing tens of thousands of records however the library manipulate the tables
-in memory so you are limited by the memory available.
+The library works in memory so you are limited by the memory available on your computer or server.
 Lots of optimisations could be done to reduce the memory footprint.